Open to opportunities Hi, I'm Ben Schippers

 The Situation

 Leadership needed someone who could bridge the gap.
-I got the call.
+I was brought in to lead the effort.

 What I Did

-I was asked to lead the Copilot for All moment insight collection team—not because I had formal authority over these clouds, but because I'd built the cross-functional trust to make it work.
+I was asked to lead the cross-functional insight collection effort—not because I had formal authority over these teams, but because I'd built the cross-functional trust to make it work.

-• Deployed real-time case analytics for insights on Copilot adoption patterns
+• Deployed real-time case analytics for insights on enterprise AI adoption patterns

-• Created the first cross-cloud visibility into adoption blockers
+• Created the first cross-team visibility into adoption blockers

-• Established direct lines to VP-level platform leadership and product teams
+• Established stakeholder alignment with platform leadership and product teams

 • Hosted share-back sessions that turned support signal into engineering priorities

 The real challenge wasn't technical—it was organizational.
-Each cloud had its own priorities, its own metrics, its own definition of success.
+Each team had its own priorities, its own metrics, its own definition of success.
 I had to build something valuable enough that teams would voluntarily participate.

 The Framework

-I took the new-product support methodology I'd refined across other launches and adapted it for the cross-cloud Copilot challenge:
+I took the new-product support methodology I'd refined across other launches and adapted it for the cross-team challenge:

-1. Signal capture — Real-time case monitoring across all three clouds
+1. Signal capture — Real-time case monitoring across all product lines

-2. Pattern recognition — Identifying blockers that only became visible when you connected the dots across silos
+2. Pattern recognition — Identifying blockers that only became visible when you connected the dots across teams

 3. Prioritization — Severity scoring tied to business impact that engineering would actually use